Hehe people: History

 It was Munyigumbe, of the Muyinga family, who began to create the beginnings of a 'state' by both marriage and conquest.
 A good deal of this was at the expense of the Wasangu, using the Sangu's own military tactics and even utilizing forms of the Sangu language to properly rouse Hehe warriors to battle.
 Munyigumba even forced the Wasangu, under Merere II, to move their capital to Usafwa.

-With Munyigumba’s death in 1878 or 1879, a civil war broke out and a Nyamwezi slave, married to Munyigumba's sister, was able to kill Munyigumba's brother, leaving the unhappy prospect of dealing with Munyigumba's son Mkwawa.
-Mkwawa killed the Nyamwezi slave, Mwumbambe, at a location called the "place where heads are piled up", and Mkwawa took center stage, a stage that he continued to dominate until the end of the 19th century.
-John Iliffe describes Mkwawa in his book, A Modern History of Tanganyika as "slender, sharply intelligent, brutal, and cruel with a praise-name of the madness of the year".
+With Munyigumba's death in 1878 or 1879, a civil war broke out and a Nyamwezi slave, married to Munyigumba's sister, was able to kill Munyigumba's brother, leaving the unhappy prospect of dealing with Munyigumba's son Mkwawa.
+Mkwawa killed the Nyamwezi slave, Mwumbambe, at a location called the "place where heads are piled up", and Mkwawa became the paramount leader of the Wahehe until the end of the 19th century.
+John Iliffe describes Mkwawa in his book A Modern History of Tanganyika as "slender, sharply intelligent, brutal, and cruel with a praise-name of the madness of the year".

 It was Mkwawa who, by 1880 or 1881, became the sole ruler of Uhehe through war and intimidation.
-Mkwawa continued expanding Hehe power northwards toward the central caravan routes and afflicting the Wagogo, the Wakaguru, the Germans, etc., and in the south and east, anyone in their way, not least of all their old enemies the Wasangu, who then began turning to the Germans for support.
-By 1890, the Hehe were the strongest most dominant power in the southeast and began conflicting with that other raiding power, the Germans.
+Mkwawa and his warriors continued expanding Hehe power northwards toward the central caravan routes.
+He fought against the Wagogo, the Wakaguru, the Germans, and others.
+This included their old enemies the Wasangu, who then began turning to the Germans for support.
+By 1890, the Hehe were the strongest and most dominant power in the southeast and began conflicting with that other raiding power, the Germans.

-'The Hehe' had no elaborate organization but did have the flexibility to make difficulties for their enemies.

-Sub Chief Motomkali Mukini ″Mkini″ was assigned to rule and during his reign had established a military base used to recruit and train at the place so called Ihumitangu, meaning the place where colonial fighters were trained.
-He was succeeded by his son Galakwila Motomkali Mkini.
+Sub-Chief Motomkali Mukini ″Mkini″ was assigned to rule and during his reign had established a military base used to recruit and train at the place so called Ihumitangu, meaning the place where colonial fighters were trained.
+He was succeeded by his son Galakwila Motomkali Mkini.[When and according to which source?]